 Hooker Publishes A Reanalysis

-In 2014 Hooker went on to publish a reanalysis of the same dataset used in the original 2004 study.2 He found an autism risk only in African American males who were vaccinated not on schedule, but before the age of 3.
+In August 2014 Hooker went on to publish a reanalysis of the same dataset used in the original 2004 study2, apparently with some encouragement from Thompson.
+Hooker reported an autism risk only in African American males who were vaccinated not on schedule, but before the age of 3.
 The paper was soon retracted.

-- That the researchers’ explanation that the vaccine-autism association they reported is likely explained by immunization requirements is not founded.
+- That the researchers’ explanation that the vaccine-autism associations they reported at 36 months are likely explained by immunization requirements is not founded.

 - That the above explanation is so poor that it suggests deliberate misdirection.